A BRIEF HISTORY

 What our pupils think

-Chapel not only offers an opportunity for authentic Christian worship, but also a chance for all pupils to experience a period of peace and reflection amid a sometimes frantic school life.
+Chapel not only offers an opportunity for authentic Christian worship, but also a chance for all pupils to experience a period of peace and reflection amid a busy school life.

 Alex (Ldr, U6)